semaphoreci/docs/job_command_execution.md

 options in the command sections.

 ## The difference between sourcing and running a bash script
 Executing a script calling `bash script.sh`, runs it in a separate instance of shell which is invoked to process the script.
 This means that any environment variables, defined in the script can't be updated in the current shell.

 Sourcing a script means that it is parsed and executed by the current shell itself.
 It's as if you typed the contents of the script.
+Sourcing a script that contains an `exit` statement will cause the job to fail.